 There is just something about camping and hiking that makes dinner taste better than anything you can make at home.
 Cooking in the outdoors can be a fun and relaxing experience…with the right gear.
 While you might be able to cook with your household pots and pans, most traditional kitchenware is too heavy and bulky to carry with you on the trail or pack into your car.
 An all-inclusive cook set for camping usually contains everything you need to cook with in the great outdoors without bringing along your entire home kitchen.
-And the great thing about shopping for the best camping cookware is that you can find many fabulous options under $100, with many costing much less!
+And the great thing about opting for the best camping cookware is that you can find many fabulous options under $100, with many costing much less!